nfinit/ansibench/README.md

 This is the "official" C version of STREAM which can be found on the [STREAM website](http://www.cs.virginia.edu/stream/).
 The source has been very minimally modified for inclusion in this package mostly to make it acceptable to an ANSI C compiler and easier to automate using a makefile.
-Only comments and some macro definitions have been modified (to allow the array size to be overridden easier in a non-GNU makefile without conditional statements) along with the deprecated Time Zone structure removed in the `mysecond()` function.
+Only comments, print statement formatting and some macro definitions have been modified (to allow the default array size to still be properly set in the event of an empty STREAM array size definition argument from a non-GNU makefile) with the deprecated Time Zone structure removed in the `mysecond()` function.
 Because of the minimal nature of these modifications, this version of STREAM should still be compliant with the official
 [run rules](http://www.cs.virginia.edu/stream/ref.html#runrules).